RSDKModding/RSDKv3-Decompilation/FAQ.md

 A: By default, the game mode is set to Classic Mode, which disables the Drop Dash.
 The only way to change this is through a mod.

 ### Q: How do I play as Knuckles or Amy?
 A: Sonic Team implemented Knuckles and Amy in a way where they aren't playable on the decomp out of the box.
 This can be fixed via mods.
-There are also checks implemented in the engine to prevent playing as Amy on release builds and autobuilds.
+There are also checks implemented in the engine to prevent playing as these characters on release builds and autobuilds.

 # Miscellaneous
 ### Q: Will you do a decompilation for Sonic 1/Sonic 2?